drewglov/Portfolio/README.md

    • [Means Shift Visual](https://github.com/drewglov/Portfolio/blob/master/Clustering/Hierarchical%20Clustering%20-%20Mean%20Shift.ipynb) - This is a simple 3d plot of a means shift clustering assignment to help provide a better understanding of means shift clustering.

 ### Natural Language Processing
+   • [Scraping Yelp!
+Reviews and Classifying with the Best Classifier](https://github.com/drewglov/Portfolio/blob/master/Natural%20Language%20Processing/Sentiment%20Analysis%20for%20scraped%20reviews.ipynb) - In this NLP project we will set up a dataframe of raw review data for some local McDonald's, scraped off of Yelp!.
+We will structure the data, play around with it, and then determine the best algorithm for classifying the reviews as positive or negative.
+We will then test the classifier with test data and new sentences.

+   • [Testing TextBlob's Sentiment Classification Abilities](https://github.com/drewglov/Portfolio/blob/master/Natural%20Language%20Processing/TextBlob%20test.ipynb) - In this NLP project we will set up a dataframe of movie review data that is stored as seperate files for each review.
+We will then stucture and split the data for training and testing.
+Using a Naive Bayes algorithm as a base, we will compare TextBlob's native classification abilities, as well as a Naive Bayes algorithm created with TextBlob.

    • [Classifying Yelp!
 Reviews with NLP](https://github.com/drewglov/Portfolio/blob/master/Natural%20Language%20Processing/Classifying%20Yelp!%20Reviews%20with%20NLP.ipynb) - In this NLP project we will be attempting to classify Yelp reviews into positive or negative categories based off the text content in the reviews.

 ### Neural Networks & Deep Learning